LightComplexx/saucer-shoot/README.txt

 Directory Structure:
-- Edited menu music in /sounds
+- Remixed menu music and additional SFX in /sounds
 - New sprites in /sprites
 - New header/cpp files for new Slash Mechanic